CedomirR-eng/The-Belgrade-Bouncer-ESP32-Lowrider/README.md

 The steering mechanism isnt clearly shown, but this is the same principle used like on the picture below i foud on the internet, picture is below:

 <img width="384" height="110" alt="Image" src="https://github.com/user-attachments/assets/34d50403-7859-4537-b55b-5ad31a814349" />

+And now we have a idea of how the car mechanism will work!

+Now lets make small ajustments to the design so far:

+We dont need a antenna for this, we can use the esp32 with a integrated bluetooth antenna